nixworks/public/news/2015/12/17/index.md

 ##### World Trade Organization
 ### [ The World Trade Organization approves Afghanistan's membership at its 10th ministerial conference in Nairobi, Kenya.
 Afghanistan becomes the 164th WTO member and is the 36th least developed country (LDC) in the global trade body. ](/news/2015/12/17/the-world-trade-organization-approves-afghanistan-s-membership-at-its-10th-ministerial-conference-in-nairobi-kenya-afghanistan-becomes-th.md)
-_Context: Afghan, least developed country, Nairobi, World Trade Organization, Kenya_
+_Context: Afghan, least developed country, World Trade Organization, Kenya, Nairobi_

 ##### United Nations General Assembly
 ### [ The United Nations General Assembly passes a resolution condemning North Korea's human rights abuses and calls on the Security Council to refer violations to the International Criminal Court. ](/news/2015/12/17/the-united-nations-general-assembly-passes-a-resolution-condemning-north-korea-s-human-rights-abuses-and-calls-on-the-security-council-to-r.md)